Adnuntius/android_sdk/README.md

 # Adnuntius SDK

-Adnuntius Android SDK for Android enables embedded Ads and Adnuntius Data integration.
+Adnuntius Android SDK for Android enables embedding Ads and Adnuntius Data into your Android applications.

 ## The Wiki